 One of the most convenient services the UGL offers to patrons is printing.
-We’ve got black and white, color–double-sided, even.
+We’ve got black and white, color–double-sided, and even large format (11×17).
 And you have the convenient option to charge your print jobs (10 cents/page for black and white; 30 cents/page for color) to your student account or pay for them in cash.

 What’s the first thing I need to know when I’m ready to print?